Sarah Michelle Gellar Is Smoking Hot In A Black Jumpsuit: ‘All Dressed Up, And NOWHERE To Go’

 The photograph appeared to have been taken in an expansive kitchen.

-She posed in front of a honey-colored sturdy table that was placed atop a tan and white area rug, This added an accent to the room’s light wooden flooring.
-Dark wood-low backed chairs featured cream-colored cushions.
+She posed in front of a honey-colored sturdy table that was placed atop a tan-and-white area rug.
+This added an accent to the room’s light wooden flooring.
+Dark wood low-backed chairs featured cream-colored cushions.

 The room was painted white.
-Gray backsplash dominated the area above the stainless steel appliances.
-Oil-rubbed light fixtures we4re suspended from the ceiling, which had three skylights.
-Large windows allow for a lot of light in the room.
-A dark-wood barn style door was affixed to one wall.
+A gray backsplash dominated the area above the stainless steel appliances.
+Oil-rubbed light fixtures were suspended from the ceiling, which had three skylights.
+Large windows allowed a lot of light to enter the room.
+A dark wood barn style door was affixed to one wall.

 Several fans asked the actress if the pic was taken in her home.
 One astute follower noted that the area looked strikingly similar to BH 90210 star Shannen Doherty’s abode.
 The two women are friendly so it was quite possible the image was snapped there.